hydricmedia/STHTTPRequest/README.md

 ##### Support

-If you have any question, [open an issue](https://github.com/nst/STHTTPRequest/issues/new) on GitHub or use the [STHTTPRequest tag](http://stackoverflow.com/questions/tagged/sthttprequest) on StackOverflow.
+If you have any question, [open an issue](https://github.com/nst/HMHTTPRequest/issues/new) on GitHub or use the [HMHTTPRequest tag](http://stackoverflow.com/questions/tagged/sthttprequest) on StackOverflow.

 ##### BSD 3-Clause License